Trilmatz/trilmatz.github.io/contact.md

 These are my contact details.

-Ypu can reach me under my GitHub: [Trilmatz](https://github.com/Trilmatz)
+You can reach me under my GitHub: [Trilmatz](https://github.com/Trilmatz)